sqlpad/sqlpad/docs/configuration-5.0.0.md

 ## port

 Port for SQLPad to listen on.
-Used for both HTTP and HTTPS.

 - Key: `port`
 - Env: `SQLPAD_PORT`
-- Default: `80` in code / `3000` in Docker Hub image
+- Default: `80`

 ## publicUrl